Betterbird/thunderbird-patches/README.md

 1. Install Mercurial: `echo "export PATH=\"$(python3 -m site --user-base)/bin:$PATH\"" >> ~/.bashrc` and `python3 -m pip install --user mercurial`
 1. In a new shell: `hg version`
 1. Install Rust: `curl https://sh.rustup.rs -sSf | sh` and select option 1
-1. `$HOME/.cargo/bin/rustup override set 1.53.0`, this is needed for Mozilla ESR 91 code
+1. `$HOME/.cargo/bin/rustup override set 1.XX.0`, see `NN/NN.sh` for the required version
 1. Prepare a directory for all the action, let's say: `mkdir build && cd build`
 1. Copy the goodness from this repository: `git clone https://github.com/Betterbird/thunderbird-patches.git`
 1. Copy the build script to your build directory: `cp thunderbird-patches/build/build.sh .`
-1. Issue this command: `./build.sh 91`
+1. Issue this command: `./build.sh NN`

-Voilà. :heavy_check_mark: For subsequent builds you only need to repeat the last step `./build.sh 91`.
+Voilà. :heavy_check_mark: For subsequent builds you only need to repeat the last step `./build.sh NN`.

 Please note that the [Ansible-betterbird](https://github.com/4ch1m/ansible-betterbird) build has been replaced and is no longer supported.